vanvansan/cse15l-lab-reports/Lab report 3/lab-report-3-week-6.md

 - compiling and running the test on ieng6
 ![Image](run.png)

--combining multiple commands in the same line
+- combining multiple commands in the same line
 ![Image](combine.png)